Jalagarto/wild_camera/README.md

         1. get images every second.
         2. if there is movement record the image and keep recording every second
            for the next 10 secs.
+    4. Final touch:
+        1. Save battery:
+            1. Send to sleep for a while when nothing happens.
+            2. Disconnect usb, hdmi, WiFi, Bluetooth when necessary
+        2. Use VNC to manage from my mobile...
+Create an easy connection app or just make it easy to handle it from VNC mobile when connected to the same wifi
 _____

 **Try pictures first, then video:**